edtechjeff/HowTo/HowTo/Imaging/DISM/PostDeploymentScripts/readme.md

 SetupComplete.cmd is a custom script used during the Windows setup process to automate tasks after installation.
 It is executed immediately after the user sees the desktop but before any user logs in.
 This script is particularly useful for post-deployment configurations, such as installing applications or modifying system settings.

+**Cut to the Chase:** If you can script it you can run it with this!

 **Key Features and Usage**

 **Execution Timing:** The script runs after Windows installation is complete but before the logon screen appears.
 It is located in the %WINDIR%\Setup\Scripts\ directory.
 If found, Windows Setup automatically executes it.